 Power plant system questions

 We recommend the power plant is placed within 100 meters of where the power will be used.
 The cable size can be adjusted to keep transmission losses low between the power plant and the inverter/charger.
 Transmission losses are proportional to the ampere so to keep losses low the voltage is kept high.
-The PV-1300 system runs at 220 volt and up to 6 ampere.
+The PV-1300 system runs at 220 VDC and up to 6 ampere.
 Using for example 4mm2 wires the losses will be at most 2% at 40 meters, or 4% at 80 meters.
 Doubling the cross-sectional area of the wire will halve the losses.

 The grid-tied inverter is fanless and makes virtually no noise.
 The battery-tied inverter has fans which kick in progressivly as the inverter load increases, so it should be placed somewhere where the sound doesn’t bother anyone, such as a garage, a shed or a cabinet.
 The tracker itself is very silent and sounds like a distant cicada every 7 minutes or so when it updates its position.

-Yes, absolutely!
-In addition to the PV-series we sell the TC-1000 and TC-2000 (TC for thermal collector), which include the tracker as well as the thermal collector.
+Yes.
+In addition to the PV-series we provide the TC-1000 and TC-2000 (TC for thermal collector), which include the tracker as well as the thermal collector.
 To this we also sell the complete pump system including everything you need: the circulation pump, air vent, pressure relief valve, refill valve, pressure gauges, temperature sensor, flow sensor, pump regulator (Resol CS Plus) and expansion vessel.
 The tracker comes with an integrated safety feature for the thermal collector: if the temperature in the heat transfer liquid exceeds a set value (for example if nobody is tapping any warm water and the whole system keeps getting hotter) the tracker will turn away from the sun to prevent the collector from overheating.
 After the system has cooled down sufficiently the tracker will return to the position where it is programmed to be at that time.

-When you buy a Heliomotion you have the choice to buy just the unit itself (tracker, framework and panels) or to buy the complete package from us including inverter, cables, breaker box etc. We sell packages for on grid installations as well as off grid installations complete with batteries and charger/inverter solar stations.
+When you buy a Heliomotion you have the choice to buy just the unit itself (tracker, framework and panels) or to buy the complete package including inverter, cables, breaker box etc. We sell packages for on grid installations as well as off grid installations complete with batteries and charger/inverter solar stations.
 We also sell Heliomotions equipped with thermal solar collectors, complete with pumping stations, regulators and controllers.
 Some customers prefer to use inverters and other equipment from other suppliers, but in most cases our customers prefer to buy the complete packages from us, knowing that we have selected and optimized all components to match together.
 On our product page we show different options and packages.
 For our export sales we expect that most resellers/customers will buy the panels and inverters locally and just buy the tracker with framework from us.
 You can install a Heliomotion at quite long distances from the inverter; using our 4×2,5mm2 cable you will have only minimal losses up to 100 meters distance.
 At longer distances we recommend to increase the cable diameter.
 We advise against installing a Heliomotion on the roof – one of the advantages of a Heliomotion is that it is easily installed and serviceable on the ground.
 Our wind resistance calculations are based on ground installations – not roof installations.

 Heliomotion solar tracker questions